-The Convergence Accelerator program is composed of three cohorts, started in 2019, 2020 and 2021.
-Each cohort focuses on two research track topics.
-The 2019 and 2020 cohorts are currently in phase 2.
-The 2021 cohort is currently in phase 1.
+The Convergence Accelerator program is composed of four cohorts, started in 2019, 2020 and 2021.
+Each cohort focuses on convergence research track topics.
+The 2019, 2020, and 2021 cohorts are currently in phase 2.
+The 2022 cohort is currently in phase 1.

-Launched in September 2019, 43 phase 1 teams were awarded a total of $39 million to support projects focused on two research track topics: Open Knowledge Networks, Track A, and the Future of Work, Track B. During phase 1, teams worked to build a proof of concept for their solution, developed strong partnerships, and participated in the program’s innovation curriculum.
-At the end of phase 1, the teams participated in a formal pitch presentation and phase 2 proposal.
+Launched in September 2019, 43 phase 1 teams were awarded a total of $39 million to support projects focused on two research track topics: Open Knowledge Networks, Track A, and AI and the Future of Work, Track B.

 Vast amounts of data are produced every day, yet many organizations lack the accessibility to use these data to draw insights and make decisions.
 Knowledge networks, or repositories, that host the world's knowledge will help power the next wave of artificial intelligence exploration, driving innovations from scientific research to the commercial sector.